Team exploits supercomputer parallelism for computational quantum chromodynamics

 Although that process might sound simple, each snapshot requires a lot of computation.
 To compute the quark–gluon interactions, the team must repeatedly carry out the complex computation of solving the Dirac equation—a complex wave equation.

-Solving the equation is complicated enough, but Jefferson Lab researcher Balint Joo noted that the team’s simulations must be done many times.
+Solving the equation is complicated enough, but Jefferson Lab research Balint Joo noted that the team’s simulations must be done many times.
 “Our algorithm is one that requires solving the Dirac equation hundreds of thousands of times for each of the 300 to 500 snapshots that we take,” he said.

 Such computational demands push even the world’s fastest supercomputers to their performance limits, and Joo and NVIDIA high-performance computing researcher Kate Clark have teamed with other researchers from the USQCD collaboration to search for new ways to improve code performance on the Jefferson Lab team’s CHROMA code, among other QCD applications.
 They shared their results in a paper presentation at the SC16 conference, which took place November 13–18 in Salt Lake City.